origamitower/folktale/docs/source/en/core/adt/data.md

-A better approach, however, may be to use the `derive` function from the ADT to provide new functionality to every variant. `derive` accepts many derivation functions, which are just functions taking a variant and and ADT, and providing new functionality for that variant.
+A better approach, however, may be to use the `derive` function from the ADT to provide new functionality to every variant. `derive` accepts many derivation functions, which are just functions taking a variant and ADT, and providing new functionality for that variant.

 If one wanted to define a JSON serialisation for each variant, for example, they could do so by using the `derive` functionality::